 My experience says chemistry is a big deal and to a great extent will determine the quality of your work life.
-Some would argue that limiting your clients to those you have chemistry with is required to have an ideal business.
+Some would argue that limiting your customers to those you have chemistry with is required to have an ideal business.

 Timing and Money are less complicated elements.

 So what should you do the next time you meet someone who has a need for what you are offering and has the ability to pay for it but the chemistry is just not there?
-You can take the client on but realize they could easily turn out to be a hassle.
+You can take the customer on but realize they could easily turn out to be a hassle.

 If the Chemistry and the Money are there but the timing is off, keep track of those people because the timing will change at some point and those people can turn in great customers.

 If you are new to the industry, I usually recommend you talk to anyone who will talk to you.
-This is the fastest way to learn whom you have chemistry with and who is going to be a lot of work for you.
+This is the fastest way to learn who you have chemistry with and who is going to be a lot of work for you.